DA: 5 Memphis cops 'all responsible' for Tyre Nichols' death

 Second-degree murder is punishable by 15 to 60 years in prison under Tennessee law.

-The Rev. Al Sharpton, who founded and runs the National Action Network and will deliver the eulogy at Nichols’ funeral service next week, called the charges “a necessary step in delivering justice” for Nichols, who was an avid skateboarder and father to his 4-year-old son.
+The Rev. Al Sharpton, who runs the National Action Network and will deliver the eulogy at Nichols’ funeral service next week, called the charges “a necessary step in delivering justice” for Nichols, who was an avid skateboarder and had a 4-year-old son.

 “There is no point to putting a body camera on a cop if you aren’t going to hold them accountable when the footage shows them relentlessly beating a man to death,” Sharpton said.
 “Firings are not enough.
 Indictments and arrests are not convictions.
 As we’ve done in the past … we will stand by this family until justice is done.”